michael-rapp/AndroidMaterialPreferences/README.txt

 The library provides the following preferences:

-    -   A preference, which allows to enter a text via an EditText widget.
+    -   A preference, which allows to enter a text via an EditText widget (EditTextPreference).

-    -   A preference, which allows to select a value from a list.
+    -   A preference, which allows to select a value from a list (ListPreference).

-    -   A preference, which allows to choose a floating point value or an integer value from a continuous range via a SeekBar widget.
+    -   A preference, which allows to choose a floating point value or an integer value from a continuous range via a SeekBar widget (SeekBarPreference).

+    -   The library uses the AppCompat v7 revision 21 support library in order to retrieve the color of a the title and button texts of a preference's dialog from the applied theme.
+        Alternatively, these colors can be set manually.

 License Agreement